kaladeens/e18-docs/docs/software-setup.md

 The host computer runs the GUI, AI models, and data logging.

 ---
+!!! tip "Using the Prebuilt Executable"

+    If you only plan to **run** BushBot and not modify the source code, you can skip the build steps.

+    - Simply use the **prebuilt executable** (`bushbot_gui.exe`) provided with the release package.
+    - No Python, MSYS2, or GStreamer setup is required for normal operation.

 ### Step 1 – Create and Activate a Virtual Environment